7330-Coder/OOLanguageComparison/Chapter6Python.md

-# Chapter 6 : Instance Reference Name in Data Type
+# Chapter 6 : Instance Reference Name in Data Type (Python)

 ## this or self?
 It can be said that both `self` and `this` are used for accessing the variables and functions associated with the current instance.
 The difference in Python is to include `self` explicitly as the first parameter to an instance method in Python.
 Whereas `this` is not used like this in other OO language like JAVA or C#.
 Actually, `self` is not a keyword in Python, it can by anything but using `self` now becomes a convention.